I am a PhD student at Indiana University Bloomington. I’m interested in psycholinguistics.

-I work closely with Dr. Chien-Jer Charles Lin in the Language and Cognition Lab.
-I also work with Dr. Bonnie Nozari in the Language Production and Executive Control Lab.
+At Indiana University, I work closely with Dr. Chien-Jer Charles Lin in the Language and Cognition Lab.
+I also collaborate with Dr. Bonnie Nozari in the Language Production and Executive Control Lab.
+In addition, I work with Dr. Taomei Guo at Beijing Normal University on research related to children’s orthographic processing.

 Contact: zepliu [at] iu [dot] edu